June 2022 Afghanistan earthquake: Pakistan

-In Pakistan, 10 people were killed and 25 others injured when a landslide buried a village in Khaisor, North Waziristan District.
-A total of 600 people were affected in the district.
-Other injuries were also reported in Khyber Pakhtunkhwa, and hospitals in North Waziristan District and South Waziristan District reserved amenities for potential patients.
+In Pakistan, 10 people died and 25 others were injured when a landslide buried a village in Khaisor, North Waziristan District.
+An estimated 600 people were affected in the district.
+Other injuries were also reported in Khyber Pakhtunkhwa.
+Hospitals in North Waziristan District and South Waziristan District reserved amenities for possible patients.
 In Darra Pezu, Lakki Marwat District, a man died when a roof fell on him.
 Another death was caused by a roof collapse resulting from the combined effects of the earthquake and heavy rains.
 In Datakhel, North Waziristan, a checkpoint station collapsed, killing a soldier and injuring two.
 Some mud houses were also damaged.
 In Peshawar, Islamabad and Punjab, shaking caused panic among residents.